Lucas-mother3/suckless-utils/README.md

 - ~~Unhiding a hidden window (using the show/hide function) and if it's the only program running, crashes dwm~~
 - ~~Alt-tab crashes dwm altogther (idk man)~~

+## Future plans
+- [ ] Rebase the dwm build to dwm-flexipatch (maybe under a new branch with a VM debug environment?)
+- [ ] Integrate barmodules if the dwm-flexipatch rewrite did happen
+- [ ] Version jump from 6.3 -> 6.4
+- [ ] Potentially making this project into a desktop environment, when I feel it's ready to do so
+- [ ] Use `spmenu-desktop-launcher` if it's mature/usable, retaining `spmenu_run` for backwards compatibility with existing scripts

 ## Patching even further

 Patching everything is as easy as downloading the diff file, use the `patch` command and apply changes.